 Enjoy summer skiing on the Folgefonna Glacier, the third largest glacier in mainland Norway.
-Here you can go cross-country skiing, alpine skiing or try tricks and jumps in the centre’s terrain park.
+Here you can go cross-country skiing, alpine skiing or try tricks and jumps in the center’s terrain park.
 From the slopes at Fonna Glacier Ski Resort you have view over fjords and mountains.

 Do not miss a glacier walk on the Folgefonna Glacier.
 A blue ice hike can be done on the Juklavassbreen glacier.
 In the Buer Valley it is possible to walk to the edge of the Buarbreen Glacier.
 Folgefonni Breførarlag and Flat Earth Adventures organise guided hikes on the glacier.

 Climbing the Via Ferrata in Tyssedal will give you the opportunity to feel how everyday life was for the navvy people who built the hydroelectric power station Tysso 1.
 At first you climb up the ladder that runs alongside the pipes.
 Halfway up the ladder you will face the scariest part of the route - a climb out on the metal bars, which are drilled or cemented, into the rock.
 Guiding and all necessary equipment such as helmets and harnesses are provided by OpplevOdda.

-Trolltunga is situated about 1,100 metres above sea level, hovering 700 metres above Lake Ringedalsvatnet with a breathtaking view.
+Trolltunga is situated about 3,600 feet above sea level, hovering 2,300 feet above Lake Ringedalsvatnet with a breathtaking view.
 The hike to Trolltunga starts in Skjeggedal and takes 8-10 hours in total.

 There are good fishing opportunities in local rivers, lakes and in the fjord.
 Fjord fishing is free.
-Fishing cards for rivers and lakes can be bought at the tourist information centres and other tourist venues.
+Fishing cards for rivers and lakes can be bought at the tourist information centers and other tourist venues.